Still Green will form part of the Love Wolverton development which is a 115-home scheme in the heart of Wolverton’s town centre.

 When will the apartments be ready?

 The scheme was submitted for planning approval in December 2020 and construction is scheduled to start in early 2024.
-Still Green expects to be moving into our new homes and community mid 2025.
+Still Green expects to be moving into our new homes and community in 2026.

 We welcome all enquiries no matter where you live now, whether you are looking longer-term, or if you are thinking about the needs of a friend or relative.
 Do get in touch so we can tell you more, and invite you to a social event or an Open Meeting.

-Our next Open Meeting for enquirers will be at 1.30pm on Saturday 16th September 2023 in Milton Keynes.
+Our next Open Meeting for enquirers will be on Saturday 16th March 2024 in Milton Keynes.
 Please get in touch for more details.